cloudmesh-community/fa18-523-57/paper/paper.md

 ## Drawbacks of PyTorch

+When we compare PyTorch with its competitors

+:o: which are they, with citations)

+:o: grammar

-When we compare PyTorch with its competitors, it looks like TensorFlow gives a tight competition due to its use in other deep learning packages as well [@fa18-523-57-competition].
+it looks like TensorFlow gives a tight competition due to its use in other deep learning packages as well [@fa18-523-57-competition].

+:o: what is tight competition, what does it mean?

 TensorFlow has its advantages over PyTorch in certain areas which are as below.

+:o: do not use the word below, we point this out in many piazza posts as well as in class

+:o: indentation wrong not markdown

 1. Coverage of functionality is less in PyTorch when compared to TensorFlow.
 The functions like NumPy's flip along a dimension, checking NaN values, fast fourier transformation are not readily available in PyTorch whereas these functions and many higher functions are available in TensorFlow [@fa18-523-57-PyTorch-tensorflow].
 2. Serialization [@fa18-523-57-Serialization] can be defined as the process of translating the input data into a format which can be easily transferred across different platforms [@fa18-523-57-Serialization].
 This capability in